n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 - *Limit:* 10 <br/>
 This parameter sets a limit to how many results are returned by the Get Many operation.
 - *Additional fields > Add Field > Keyword:* automation <br/>
 Additional fields are options that you can add to certain nodes to make your request more specific or filter the results.
-In our case, we want to get only articles that include the keyword “automation”. <br/>
+In our case, we want to get only articles that include the keyword “automation.” <br/>

 The configuration of the parameters for the *Hacker News node* should now look like this: